Eureka Rebellion: Aftermath

 News of the battle spread quickly to Melbourne and across the goldfields, turning a perceived government military victory in repressing a minor insurrection into a public relations disaster.
 On 5 December, reinforcements under Major General Nickle arrived at the government camp in Ballarat.
 Reverend Taylor expected further repression, stating that:

 4 Dec.
 Quiet reigned through the day.
 Evening thrown into alarm by a volley of musketry fired by the sentries.
 The cause, it appears, was the firing into the camps by some one unknown......
 5 Dec.
 Martial Law proclaimed, Major-General Sir Robert Nickle arrived with a force of 1000 soldiers.
 The Reign of Terror commences.

 As it happened, Nickle proved to be a wise, considered and even-handed military commander who calmed the tensions and Taylor "found him to be a very affable and kind gentleman".
 Evans' diary records the effect of his conduct as follows:

 Sir Robert Nichol[sic] has taken the reins of power at the Camp.
 Already there is a sensible and gratifying deference in its appearance.
 The old General went round unattended to several tents early this morning & made enquiries from the diggers relative to the cause of the outbreak.
 It is very probable from the humane & temperate course he is taking that he will establish himself in the goodwill of the people.

 The same day several thousand people attended a public meeting held in Swanston Street, Melbourne.
 There were howls of anger when several pro-government motions were proposed.
 When the seconder of one motion, which called for the maintenance of law and order, framed the issue as "would they support the flag of old England...or the new flag of the Southern Cross", the speaker was drowned out by groans from the crowd.
 In response, it was then proposed that restoring order required removing the government that caused the disorder in the first place.
 Amid cheers from the crowd, the mayor of Melbourne as chairman declared the pro-government motions carried and hastily adjourned the meeting.
 However, a new chairman was elected, and motions condemning the government and calling for the resignation of Foster were passed.

+The Governor of Victoria, Sir Charles Hotham, contributed to the increased tension in the area by imposing heavy taxes and pursuing those who did not pay them by military means.